GrayXu/NCBI-SuppMat-Spider/readme.md

 - features
   - [x] progress bar
   - [x] optional keywords for searching in files
-  - [x] ouput exact positions of keywords
+  - [x] ouput coordinates of keywords in xls&xlsx
-  - [x] create links to related suppmats
+  - [x] create soft links to related suppmats
   - [ ] optional case sensitivity
   - [ ] more account keys and proxy IPs to speed up